viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 **State File Locking**

  Whenever you are performing write operation, terraform would lock the state file.
-This is important as otherwise during your ongoing terrafoirm apply operations, if others also try the same, it can corrupt the state file.
+This is important as otherwise during your ongoing terraform apply operations, if others also try the same, it can corrupt the state file.

  `Note:` Teraaform has a `terraform force-unlock <LOCK_ID>` command is specifically designed to force unlock the state file and allow modifications to be made.